 Carrefour Ouest, Haiti Travel Guide

-Haitian cuisine is a fusion of African, French, Spanish, and Taino influences.
+Haitian cuisine is a a combination of African, French, Spanish, and Taino influences.
 It emerged from the resourcefulness of enslaved people who adapted ingredients and ways of cooking.

 The food emphasizes fresh, local ingredients, bold flavors, and often incorporates rice, beans, plantains, and various meats (pork, chicken, goat).

-Meals are often a communal affair.
+Meals are often a collective affair.
 Sharing food is a gesture of hospitality.

 It is polite to accept offers of food.
 Wash hands before eating, especially street food.
 Tipping is customary in restaurants.
 Politeness and gratitude are appreciated.